 Straight ahead, on the opposite bank of the Seine, you will find the Centre Pompidou and the Marais district.

 Just as modern on the outside as it is on the inside, the Centre Pompidou is housed in a building you will not soon forget.
 The museum not only features well-known masterpieces by the likes of Picasso, Duchamp, and Miró, but those of 5,000 other artists as well.
 Explore the history of Cubism, Surrealism, Fauvism, and Abstract Expressionism with over 50,000 works of late 19th-20th century art spread over 5 acres.

 If Paris has a heart, then this is it.
 One of Paris’ most popular attractions, Notre Dame de Paris is a Gothic cathedral built in the 12th and 13th centuries.
 It was the site of Joan of Arc’s canonization and the coronation of Napoleon I. It is perched on the Ile de la Cite, which represents, as I mentioned, the heart of Paris.
 Fun fact?
 Ile de la Cite is the exact point where Paris was ‘born’ when the Parisii Celtic tribes settled here a long, long time ago.

-If you haven’t already, check out this list of fun facts about Paris, so you can get to know a little bit this city before your trip and make your visit even more exciting!
+If you haven’t already, check out this list of fun facts about Paris, so you can get to know a little bit about this city before your trip and make your visit even more exciting.

-Tags: 5 days in Paris; Paris in 5 days; Things to do in Paris in five days.
+Tags: 5 days in Paris; Paris in 5 days; Paris itinerary 5 days